Ryan G. Lee

 College of Agriculture and Life Sciences, Cornell University

-Previously, Ryan served as a staff research associate for Robert Brenner at UCLA, where he compiled historical datasets and conducted empirical research on industrial development and growth in high-income countries, with a particular focus on East Asian industrial development.
+Previously, I was a staff research associate for Robert Brenner at UCLA, where I conducted empirical research on long-run trends in profitability, capital accumulation, trade, and the rise of the financial sector across advanced and late-developing economies, with a particular focus on US, European, and East Asian industrial development.